git-schmidt/com.danfoss/README.md

-# Danfoss LC12 / LC13 support for Athom Homey
+# Danfoss LC13 support for Athom Homey
-Makes Homey work with the z-wave version of the Danfoss LC12 and LC13 models
+Makes Homey work with the Z-Wave version of the Danfoss LC13.

 ## Supported devices with most common parameters:
 * Danfoss LC13
-* Danfoss LC12

 ## Supported Languages:
 * English